 15) Does it make you dizzy when the truck spins around?

 Sometimes we do but if you focus on something inside the truck it helps

 16) What is the hardest part of your job?

 17) Who taught you how to drive a monster truck?

 My dad did from the day I was born he was training me to drive and be a mad man like him

 18) Have you set any records?
 How many cars have you jumped/crushed at one time?

-No recorded records right now but I’m dead set to brake the world record for the fastest mph and longest distance jumped in a Monster Jam truck at the same time
+No recorded records right now, but I’m dead set to break the world record for the fastest mph and longest distance jumped in a Monster Jam truck at the same time

 19) Because the trucks are all so tall, how do you keep them from tipping over?

-Even though they are very talk the also are very wide and the majority of the weight is down low keeping them super stable
+Even though they are very tall, they also are very wide and the majority of the weight is down low keeping them super stable